microsoft/vscode-docs/docs/datascience/data-wrangler-full-documentation.md

 ![a screenshot showing the different components in the UI for Data Wrangler in Editing mode](https://github.com/microsoft/vscode-docs/assets/15910920/8ec458aa-556d-4f03-beda-c86898d97112)

 1. The **Operations** panel is where you can search through all of Data Wrangler’s built-in data operations.
-The operations are organized by their top-level category.
+The operations are organized by category.

 2. The **Cleaning Steps** panel shows a list of all the operations that have been previously applied.
 It enables the user to undo specific operations or edit the *most recent* operation.
-Selecting a step will highlight the changes in the data grid and will show the generated code associated with that operation.
+Selecting a step will highlight the changes in the data diff view and will show the generated code associated with that operation.

-3. The **Export Menu** lets you export the code back into a Jupyter Notebook or into a new data file.
+3. The **Export Menu** lets you export the code back into a Jupyter Notebook or export the data into a new file.

 4. When you have an operation selected and are previewing its effects on the data, the grid is overlayed with a **data diff** view of the changes you made to the data.

 5. The **Code Preview** section shows the Python and Pandas code that Data Wrangler has generated when an operation is selected.
 It remains empty when no operation is selected.
-You can edit the generated code, which results in the data grid to highlight the effects on the data.
+You can edit the generated code, which results in the data grid highlighting the effects on the data.

 ## Data Wrangler operations